simonmichael/hledger/doc/FILES.md

-Additional docs (intro pages, faqs, tutorials, cookbook..) are kept in the site repo's src/ directory.
+Additional docs (intro pages, faqs, tutorials, cookbook..) are kept in the site repo's src/ directory. index.md is the home page.
+SUMMARY.md defines the site structure.

 Developer docs (UPPERCASE) and the latest dev manuals (dev/*.md) from the main repo are also symbolically linked there, so that they too